Estonia–Russia relations: Beginning of World War II

 On 24 September 1939, warships of the Red Navy appeared off Estonian ports, Soviet bombers began a threatening patrol over Tallinn and the nearby countryside.
 In light of the Orzeł incident, the Moscow press and radio started violently attacking Estonia as "hostile" to the Soviet Union.
 Moscow demanded that Estonia allow the USSR to establish military bases and station 25,000 troops on Estonian soil for the duration of the European war.
-The government of Estonia accepted the ultimatum signing the corresponding agreement on 28 September.
-1939.

-The Pact was made for ten years:
+The government of Estonia accepted the ultimatum signing the corresponding agreement on 28 September 1939.
+The Soviet–Estonian Mutual Assistance Treaty was made for ten years: